A “country” lifestyle on Bowen doesn’t mean you have to sacrifice many amenities you’d enjoy in Greater Vancouver.

 A ``country`` lifestyle on Bowen doesn't mean you have to sacrifice many amenities you'd enjoy in Greater Vancouver.

 Local restaurants & cafes.
-In Snug Cove: Rustique Bistro, Snug Café, Old Orchard Grill, Tuscany Restaurant, Bowen Island Pub, Ruddy Potato Deli, The Village Baker, Bowen Island Roasting Company, Bowen Sushi To Go, Doc Morgan’s Inn & Pub, and a burger stand on the boardwalk at the Union Steamship Marina.
-At Artisan Square: Artisan Eats, Cocoa West Chocolatier.
-Mid-island: Ruddy Cafe and Garden.
-At the Golf Course: Cup Cutter.
+In Snug Cove: Doc Morgan’s Inn & Pub, Rustique Bistro, Snug Café, Barcelona Tapas & Wine Bar, Tuscany Restaurant, Bowen Island Pub, Ruddy Potato Cafe, The Village Baker, Bowen Sushi To Go, and a burger stand on the boardwalk at the Union Steamship Marina.
+At Artisan Square: Artisan Eats Cafe, Cocoa West Chocolatier.

 Other services.
 Include a post office, public library, gas station, automotive repairs, tow truck, barber shop, hair salons, spas, insurance office, courier and office services, notary public, video store, veterinary services and a variety of plumbers, electricians, builders, landscapers and contractors.